DariosKrimsKrams/hashtag-buddy-backend/doc/setup.md

   * instatagger_gcpvision_key1
   * instatagger_gcpvision_key2

-(Split the content of the key-file into two parts)
+(Split the content of the GCP Credentials key-file into two parts)